sisungo/airup/INSTALL.md

 # Airup Installation Guide
 This guide describes how to build, configure and install Airup.

+## Platform Support
+Airup compiles on all Unix-like operating systems.
+As a service supervisor, it has been tested to work on Linux, macOS, Android and FreeBSD.
+As an init system \(`pid == 1`\), it has been tested to work on Linux.

 ## Build Dependencies
 To build Airup, you need to install the few dependencies first:
  - [Rust](https://rust-lang.org): The programming language used to implement Airup.